Chasky-H/page-builder/docs/readme.md

 |-------- |------------ |
 <!-- | [Add any dependecies on other addons]  | [Specify the reason for this dependency]  | -->
 | [themes](https://github.com/Pepperi-Addons/themes) | clients should gets theme
-| [configurations](https://github.com/Pepperi-Addons/configurations) | pages data saved in configurations
+| [configurations](https://github.com/Pepperi-Addons/configurations) | Page Builder data saved in configurations
 | [pepperi_pack](https://github.com/Pepperi-Addons/pepperi-pack) | |
 | translation | Allow user to translate configuration text if needed |